 The Board has four standing committees: the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Risk Committee.
-The Board establishes ad hoc committees from time to time, which currently include the Strategic Review Committee and the Advisory Committee.
+The Board establishes ad hoc committees from time to time, which currently includes the Strategic Review Committee.
+The Advisory Committee of the board was dissolved by the Board in November 2018.